 |

 Description: Two projects, really.
 One project is just a Cocoa bundle which is then added to the second project.
 The second project shows how to load the nested bundle and use its resources.
 In the first bundle, there is a nib which the second project loads.
 Since the objects in the nib are attached to a script with the same name as the script in the second bundle, when the nested bundle’s nib is loaded by the second project, it automatically uses the handlers from the parent script.
-(I know I'm not doing a great job describing this one, but download it and take a look anyway, it will make much more sense if you can see it in action.)
+(We know we're not doing a great job describing this one, but download it and take a look anyway, it will make much more sense if you can see it in action.)

 |